Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Introduction

-A typical application of DDCCMCKP is the configuration of fifth-generation (5G) end-to-end (E2E) network.
+The above-described CCMCKP finds applications in various domains.
+A typical example is the configuration of fifth-generation (5G) end-to-end (E2E) network.
 In the area of 5G for business \cite{nasrallah2018ultra}, user plane time delay is one of the key performance indicators for low latency communication \cite{5g2017view,parvez2018survey}.
-As illustrated in Figure~\ref{fig:5G-e2e}, the complete packet transmission path in a 5G cellular network consists of several segments, i.e., eNB, backhaul, core network, Internet/cloud, and the transport between core network and Internet/cloud.
-More specifically, these segments correspond to classes, where for each class there exist different options (items) and only one option can be selected to implement the class.
-The total time delay of a packet transmission can be calculated as the sum of the delays induced by all the selected options, i.e., $(T_{eNB}+T_{Backhaul}+T_{Core}+T_{Transport}+T_{Internet})*2$.
-Moreover, the packet transmission delays of the implementation options are random variables with unknown distributions as they are affected by various factors, including workloads, network configurations, broadcast environment, and random failures of software and hardware.
-The configuration of 5G E2E network is to select an implementation option for each segment.
-Different configurations have different total costs and time delays, where the costs are fixed values, but time delays are unknown random variables.
-The objective is to minimize the total cost of network configuration while ensuring that the probability of meeting the delay is less than a given threshold under a certain value.
+As illustrated in Figure~\ref{fig:5G-e2e}, the complete packet transmission path in a 5G cellular network consists of several segments, such as eNB, backhaul, and core network.
+Specifically, these segments correspond to the classes in CCMCKP, where for each class there exist different implementation options (items) and only one option can be selected.
+The total time delay of a packet transmission is calculated as the sum of the delays induced by all the selected options.
+Here, packet transmission delays (item weights) are random variables with unknown probability distributions because they are generally affected by various unpredictable factors such as workloads, broadcast environment, as well as random failures of software and hardware.
+The configuration of 5G E2E network is to select an implementation option for each segment, such that the total cost of the network configuration is minimized while ensuring the probability of packet transmission delay not exceeding the limit is no less than a certain threshold.